JDEYRIS/JDEYRIS/README.md

-- 👋 Hi, I am @JDEYRIS, a Ph.D student in economics at University Paris Nanterre, France
-- 👀 I am interested in central banking, financial regulation and low-carbon transition.
-More on my research here: https://sites.google.com/parisnanterre.fr/jeromedeyris/th%C3%A8se
-- 🌱 I am currently learning textual analysis methods to explore how the ECB understands climate change.
+Hi, I am @jdeyris, a Postdoc in political economy at Sciences Po, France.
+I'm interested in the politics of green central banking, and more generally in the democratic challenges of the financial governance for the low-carbon transition
-- 📫 You can reach me by email jdeyris[at]parisnanterre.fr
+You can find more information on jeromedeyris.fr, or reach me by email jerome.deyris[at]sciencespo.fr